dsoprea/PyEasyArchive/libarchive/resources/README.rst

     apt-get install libarchive-dev

 - Encryption is not currently supported since it's not supported in the underlying library (*libarchive*).
 Note `this inquiry <https://github.com/libarchive/libarchive/issues/579>`_ and the `wishlist item <https://github.com/libarchive/libarchive/wiki/WishList#encrypted-backup-support>`_.

+- OS X has a system version of `libarchive` that is very old.
+As a result, many users have encountered issues importing an alternate one.
+Specifically, often they install a different one via Brew but this will not be [sym]linked into the system like other packages.
+This is a precaution taken by Brew to prevent undefined behavior in the parts of OS X that depend on the factory version.
+In order to work around this, you should set `LD_LIBRARY_PATH` (or prepend if `LD_LIBRARY_PATH` is already defined) with the path of the location of the library version you want to use.
+You'll want to set this from your user-profile script (unless your environment can not support this and you need to prepend something like "LD_LIBRARY_PATH=/some/path" to the front of the command-line or set it via `os.environ` above where you import this package).
+A `tool <tools/brew_find_libarchive>`_ has been provided that will print the path of the first version of `libarchive` installed via Brew.
+Just copy-and-paste it.

 ---------